 To find information on health coverage programs in your state, go directly to your state's marketplace by clicking on the map below.

-The marketplace offers a number of different health plans, and families should compare plans to ensure they meet their needs.
 The marketplace offers 4 different levels of health insurance plans.
-Those least expensive (bronze) have fewer benefits and higher out-of-pocket costs.
-Those that are the most expensive (platinum) have more benefits and lower out-of-pocket costs.
+Bronze plans – which cost the least each month - have fewer benefits and higher out-of-pocket costs.
+Those that are the most expensive each month (platinum plans) have more benefits and lower out-of-pocket costs.
 Make sure you choose an insurance plan that works for your family’s needs.

 Families, especially those who have children with special health care needs, need to make sure the plan they purchase includes: